 The heart of Scrum is a Sprint, a time-box of one month or less during which a “Done”, useable, and potentially releasable product Increment is created.
 Sprints have consistent durations throughout a development effort.
 A new Sprint starts immediately after the conclusion of the previous Sprint.

-Sprints contain and consist of the Sprint Planning Meeting, Daily Scrums, the development work, the Sprint Review , and the Sprint Retrospective.
+Sprints contain and consist of the Sprint Planning Meeting, Daily Scrums, the development work, the Sprint Review Meeting, and the Sprint Retrospective.

 During the Sprint: